Frequently Asked Questions

 • Excellent pitch

-• Ability to sing jazz harmony
+• Ability to sing close/jazz harmony

 • Excellent communication skills (responds to most texts & emails within a few hours)